hazelcast/hazelcast-jet/site/docs/tutorials/cdc.md

 ---
-title: Receive CDC from MySQL
+title: Change Data Capture from MySQL
 description: How to monitor Change Data Capture data from a MySQL database in Jet.
 ---